New Immigrant Medical Insurance

 • A copy of the I-797, Notice of Action, for your original application or petition

-• A copy of your alien registration receipt card or I-551
+• A copy of your green card

 If the I-824 is approved, the USCIS will notify a U.S. consulate that you are a lawful permanent resident so that your spouse can apply for a following-to-join immigrant visa.
 Your spouse must then contact the local U.S. consulate to complete the processing.
 More detailed information about U.S. consulates in India.